Best Label Maker of 2021

 The DYMO LabelManager 160 is incredibly easy to use.
 There is no setup process, and thanks to the device's large buttons and their intuitive symbols, the user interface is self-explanatory.
 The dedicated numeric keys, in combination with the qwerty configured keyboard, make entering characters a breeze.
 The LabelManager 160 also comes programmed with a decent collection of symbols and clip art that can indicate high voltage, fragility, and many characters that are just for fun.

-With the simplistic design and functionality of the DYMO LabelManager 160 comes a lack of particular settings and features.
-It can only print one generic font, which is sufficient for many but not ideal if you're looking to get creative with your labels.
-This model cannot print barcodes, so if you need a label maker for retail or warehouse applications, this is not the one.
-However, we think that the 160 is one of the best label makers out there and will do an excellent job for most people, despite its shortlist of flaws.
+The simplistic design and functionality of the DYMO LabelManager 160 mean it lacks some bells and whistles that others have.
+It can only print one generic font, which is sufficient for many but not ideal for those looking to get creative with your labels.
+This model cannot print barcodes, so if you need a label maker for retail or warehouse applications, you'll want to select a different model.
+However, we think that the LabelManager160 is one of the best label makers out there and will do an excellent job for most people, despite its shortlist of flaws.

-New to the world of label makers are wireless models that use Bluetooth technology — the Brother P-Touch Cube Plus PT-P710BT is our favorite device for this genre.
-This label maker links to a smartphone, tablet, or computer using a free app.
-Once connected, it is straightforward to create labels using your favorite device.
-One great feature of the PT-P1710BT is that it has a large variety of pre-programmed templates for specialized labels such as cables, cabinets, files, and several sizes of barcodes.
+The Brother P-Touch Cube Plus PT-P710BT is our favorite label maker that utilizes Bluetooth technology.
+This device links to a smartphone, tablet, or computer using a free app.
+Once connected, it is straightforward to create labels from your smartphone or tablet.
+We love the P-Touch Cube Plus's wide variety of pre-programmed templates for specialized labels such as cables, cabinets, files, and several sizes of barcodes.

 The downside to Bluetooth technology is that it requires a third-party device to interface with the label maker.
-If you want a model that has a keyboard on the maker itself, the PT-P1710BT is not the way to go.
+If you want a model with a keyboard on the maker itself, the P-Touch Cube Plus is not the best choice.
 This particular model is also a bit spendy.
-Unless you are really after the latest and greatest in cutting-edge label maker technology, a more affordable model might make sense.
+Unless you're really after the latest and greatest in cutting-edge label maker technology, a more affordable model might make sense.
 That said, this device is an excellent choice for those that want to use a smartphone or tablet to make labels.

 The DYMO Organizer Xpress Pro is your best bet if you're looking for a bare-bones simplistic label maker.
 Entirely manually powered, this device will never require an additional battery purchase or an annoying battery change.
 To make a label, you just turn the dial to the preferred letter or character and emboss them into the tape by squeezing the handle one letter at a time.
 The Xpress Pro is also dirt cheap — you won't see much of a dent in your bank account if you choose this model.